-In the case of the QoS monitoring for a list of QoS flows, Consolidated -MBR monitoring or concurrent reporting for the list of QoS flows' data rate or both could be supported at the same time by the NEF according to the AF request.
+In the case of the QoS monitoring for a list of traffic flows, Consolidated Data Rate monitoring or concurrent reporting for the list of QoS flows' data rate or both could be supported at the same time by the NEF according to the AF request.
+The NEF determines whether Consolidated Data Rate Threshold from the AF or the locally configure one is to be used.
+When the AF provides the Consolidated Data Rate Threshold, the NEF subscribes to QoS Monitoring for reporting data rates to NEF and may request direct reporting.